MAD9137/f2024/notes/instructor-notes.md

 ### Assignment 1
 - Make Title and Description non-optional (ie they are required and thus the base init method takes these 2 parameters)
 - Add makes for Event base init method!!?
+- textViewOutput should be set to same name

 ### Midterm
 - Add requirements and marks for making EventInfo view textView uneditable.